Looking-Glass/bridge.js/README.md

 All files used in the library are in the `src/library` folder.

-Most core functionality is exported as part of the `Bridge` object, though there are some helper functions that assist in creating proper hologram and playlist objects.
+Most core functionality is exported as part of the `Bridge` object, though there are some helper functions that assist in creating hologram and playlist objects.

+Responses and Requests to Bridge are strongly typed with the [Zod](https://github.com/colinhacks/zod) library.
+These are defined in the schemas folder.

 **To ensure your file/functionality is exported from the library you must reference the file in index.ts**